Mudrick Capital Management: History

 In January 2021, Mudrick Capital posted gains of $200 million, or 9.8 percent, most of which came from debt and equity options of AMC Entertainment Holdings, Inc. The previous month Mudrick had provided AMC $100 million in new financing in exchange for bonds and 8 million shares.
 Furthermore, Mudrick exchanged $100 million of AMC bonds due in 2026 for close to 14 million additional shares.
 The stock then soared in January due to retail investors rallying on the internet forum Reddit.
 According to Reuters, Mudrick Capital was seen as a hero by the retail investors because the firm did not short sell AMC’s stock, but rather helped rescue the company through clever financing.

 Also in January 2021, Mudrick took over a credit hedge fund previously owned by CVC Credit Partners, further expanding the firm’s European presence.

-In April 2021, Mudrick Capital Acquisition Corporation II, a publicly-traded special purpose acquisition company (SPAC), announced an agreement with Topps by which the trading card company would become a public company.
+In April 2021, Mudrick Capital Acquisition Corporation II, a publicly traded special purpose acquisition company (SPAC), announced an agreement with Topps by which the trading card company would become a public company.
 Michael Eisner's firm The Tornante Company will roll its stake into the new company while Mudrick Capital will lead an additional investment of $250 million.
 The deal values Topps at $1.3 billion.
-On April 28th 2021, Topps issued their first NFT ever in partnership with 2021 1st overall NFL draft pick, Trevor Lawrence.
-The 6 piece collection sold for 225,000 USD on mintable.com.
+On April 28, 2021, Topps issued their first NFT ever in partnership with 2021 1st overall NFL draft pick, Trevor Lawrence.
+The 6-piece collection sold for US$225,000 on mintable.com.